Nelarius/playground/README.md

   * Transform, Renderable, Camera, Script components need to be defined
   * For script component, must create a pool of lua states
   * visible components need to be described in Lua scene file
-  *
-* Get rid of compiler warning for narrowing conversion in Bundle.h
+  * create a simple scene in C++ to test systems and components
 * Bind Matrix to Lua
 * Quaternion math
 * Rendering matrices use Matrix4f